Liu Wen-hsiung (1954–2017)

 Liu Wen-hsiung (劉文雄 (Liú Wénxióng); 8 September 1954 – 31 July 2017) was a Taiwanese politician who served in the Legislative Yuan from 1999 to 2008.

 Early life and education

-Liu was born in Keelung in 1954, and was of Mainland Chinese descent.
-He attended National Chengchi University before completing graduate work at National Taiwan Ocean University.
+Liu was born in Keelung in 1954.
+His parents were waishengren.

+After graduating from Cheng Kung Senior High School, Liu studied land administration at National Chengchi University and graduated with a bachelor's degree.
+He then earned a master's degree in ship management from National Taiwan Ocean University and a Ph.D. in Asian studies from Jinan University.

 Political career

 Liu served two terms on the Taiwan Provincial Council before his 1998 election to the Legislative Yuan.
 The Kuomintang formally began expulsion proceedings against Liu in December 1999, because he supported the 2000 independent presidential campaign of James Soong.
 Liu later joined Soong's People First Party, and was the PFP's legislative whip.
 On 3 December 2005, he joined the Republic of China local election for the Keelung City mayoralty.
 However, he finished in third place.

 In 2006, Liu accused Kuo Yao-chi, then the Minister of Transportation and Communications, of appointing Wu Cheng-chih, a friend who was recommended by her husband, to the secretary-general position of the China Aviation Development Foundation as a form of nepotism; Liu said that Weng did not have the proper aviation background.
 Kuo said that she did not practice nepotism and that she would seek to have action taken against Liu.
 The next year, Liu ran in the Keelung mayoral by-election and was a reported candidate for the Control Yuan.
 Liu later became deputy secretary-general of the People First Party.
 Liu ran in the 2016 legislative elections as a representative of Keelung district, but lost.

 In 2017, he was formally nominated to a seat on the Control Yuan.